-As at 30 June 2022, no distribution was payable (2021: nil).
+As at 30 June 2023, distribution of \$5,086,597 was payable (2022: nil).

 8. Cash and cash equivalents

 (a) Cash and cash equivalents include cash at banks and cash balances held with brokers.
 Cash at the end of the year as shown in the Statement of Cash Flows is reconciled to the related items in the Statement of Financial Position as follows: